Code-Institute-Submissions/bookable/README.md

 <br>

-This one is more of a warning but a bug for that specific query.
+This one is more of a warning than a bug for that specific query.

 ![Unorderedlistwarning](./docs/bugs/unorderedlistwarning.jpg)
    - For this warning I added order_by to the booking model.

 <br>

-The booking URL object id URL bug when object was deleted.
+The booking URL object id-URL bug when a user deletes a booking, the below page comes up.

 ![URL Bug](./docs/bugs/company-does-not-exist-booking-does-not-exist-bug.jpg)
-   - Notice /thank-you/88/ at the end, this should render next image, but instead renders company.
+   - Notice /thank-you/88/ at the end.
+The request should render the below image but instead renders the company.

 <br>

 ![URL Bug Fix](./docs/bugs/company-does-not-exist-booking-does-not-exist-bug-fix.jpg)
-   - By adding a condition to check whether /booking/<slug:slug>/ is the same as request.path this bug was solved.
+   - Adding a condition to check whether /booking/<slug:slug>/ is the same as request.path solved the bug.

 <br>